Rolland Smith

-Rolland G. Smith (born December 6, 1941) is an American poet, retired television news reporter and anchor who was based in New York for most of his long career.
+Rolland G. Smith (born December 6, 1941) is an American retired television news reporter and anchor who was based in New York City for most of his long career.

 Broadcasting career

 Smith's earliest broadcasting job was for Metromedia Television, where he served as White House correspondent for WTTG.
 Metromedia would later transfer him to New York, where he would become co-anchor of WNEW-TV's 10 PM newscast.
-Smith departed Metromedia for CBS in 1970, and instantly became a reporter and anchor for WCBS.
+Smith departed Metromedia for CBS in 1970, and instantly became a reporter and anchor for WCBS-TV.
 In 1973 Smith was named co-anchor of WCBS' evening newscasts, a position he held for 13 years.
 His 11 PM co-anchors included Dave Marash (1973–1978 and 1981–1982) and Vic Miles (1978–1979), before Michele Marsh joined him for the balance of his run with channel 2.
 Starting in late 1975, he was teamed with Jim Jensen on the 6 PM newscast, a partnership that remained until Smith's departure from the station.

 He left WCBS when he was promoted to co-host of CBS' The Morning Program in January 1987.
 Smith left CBS that December after the show was canceled.
 Following this he moved to WWOR, and in early 1988 he became the lead anchor of the station's 10 PM newscast replacing Tom Dunn.
 Smith would leave WWOR in 1993 and moved from New York for the first time since his transfer from Washington, as he relocated to San Diego to take an anchor position at NBC affiliate KNSD.
 This was the first time Smith had worked for a network-affiliated station since his 1987 departure from WCBS (WWOR, at the time, was an independent and was a year away from gaining any affiliation).
 He stayed with KNSD until 1997 and returned to New York, but did not immediately return to television.

 After a four-year absence (which included a brief stint at WRNN, where he hosted an interview show called Conversations), Smith rejoined WWOR as lead anchor following Ernie Anastos' departure to return to WCBS.
 He eventually moved to weekends as the co-anchor of the station's now-former Saturday and Sunday newscasts.
 In addition to his anchor duties, on each newscast he provided a small commentary that would be accompanied by his signature superimposed on screen.
 Smith announced his retirement in 2006, after earning 11 Emmy Awards.